 Metz et al. (2007) and Metz et al. (2009a) employed a sophisticated fitting routine to find the DoS.
 Here, an intuitive plane-fitting algorithm and a new disc-test are introduced.
 The plane-fitting algorithm leads to perfect agreement with the results obtained by Metz et al., and the new test allows an assessment of how discy the satellite distribution is.

 5.1.
 Parameters of the DoS

-A simple and straightforward method is described to calculate the DoS parameters l{MW} , b{MW} , D_p , and Δ , which are, respecuncertainty on the slope stated in Eq.
-17 would therefore not be a good basis for the test performed here.
+A simple and straightforward method is described to calculate the DoS parameters $l{MW}$ , $b{MW}$ , $D_p$ , and $\Delta$ , which are, respec-